Lipstick feminism: The concept of choice

+In media

 Lipstick feminism has become one of the most prominent feminist themes within film, especially in the 2000s.
 Many of these pieces of media often depict these heroines as using their femininity to their advantage, and a refusal to conform to more normative standards that would force them to become less feminine.

 This movement is represented in the film Legally Blonde as it follows a former sorority girl, Elle, who gets a Juris Doctor degree from Harvard Law School, overcoming the stereotypes against blondes and triumphs as a successful lawyer without giving up her feminine qualities.
 She first attends law school in the hopes of getting back together with an ex-boyfriend, but she finds her passion for law and becomes serious about it.
 As she buckles down other students give her a hard time about how she looks and the slang she uses when she speaks, but this did not deter her as she would continue partaking in feminine acts such as getting her nails done and wearing elaborate outfits.
 A scene depicts one of her law professors encouraging her to apply for an internship and she hands him a pink and scented resume, a clear representation of her shamelessly using femininity as a strength.

-Sex and the City, although having received some feminist critique, is one of the first television shows to unapologetically depict female sexual autonomy and critique the narrative surrounding traditional relationships.
+Sex and the City, although having received some feminist critique, is one of the first television shows to depict female sexual autonomy and critique the narrative surrounding traditional relationships.
 The series follows the lives of four women living within New York City, navigating their relationships and sex lives together while tackling themes such as safe sex, promiscuity, and femininity.
 Each woman is challenging societal expectations and depicts qualities that television shows strayed away from at the time.
 Carrie, the lead, was presented as an everywoman figure with her anxieties, insecurities, and emotional needs on the forefront.
 Charlotte was a representation of traditional ideals as she yearned for marriage and was the least promiscuous, a quintessential hopeless romantic.
 Miranda was a direct and fiery lawyer who often was distrustful of the men in her life.
 Samantha was the oldest, in her forties while the others in their thirties, and she was the most promiscuous and confident in herself as a businesswoman.
-While it may take patriarchal discussions to the extreme at times, it is a key piece of media in furthering sexual liberation and sex positivity, a vibrant representation of what lipstick feminism is about.
 The depictions of excessive and complex breakups, career-oriented women, owning of sexuality, and the blunt dialogue all exhibit feminist ideals that broke through societal barriers at the time of release in 1998.

+Bust magazine

+Bust is a magazine and website that provides news, entertainment, celebrity, lifestyle, and fashion from a feminist perspective.
+Bust was founded in New York City in 1993 by Debbie Stoller, Laurie Henzel, and Marcelle Karp.
+They wanted to create a positive and outspoken women's magazine for their generation.
+Bust has become emblematic of "girlie" feminism, a form of "third-wave" feminist engagement that revalues activities and interests traditionally associated with femininity, such as knitting, fashion, and make-up.